Brian Thornton

-Brian Charles Thornton (born April 22, 1985) is an American volleyball player.
+Brian Charles Thornton (born April 22, 1985) is an American former volleyball player and current associate head coach of the Oklahoma Sooners volleyball team.
 He played for the 2007 NCAA national champions, the University of California, Irvine.
-He plays for the United States national team and appeared in the 2012 Summer Olympics.
+He played for the United States national team and appeared in the 2012 Summer Olympics.

 Career

 College

 Thornton played volleyball for UC Irvine from 2004 to 2007.
 In 2004, he played 16 games, averaging 9.31 set assists.
 The following season, he averaged 12.57 set assists and had 1,320.
 Thornton then had 1,548 set assists in 2006.
 His 13.70 average led the nation.
 He also made the All-American second team.

 In 2007, Thornton helped UC Irvine win the NCAA Division I men's volleyball national championship.
 He averaged 13.27 set assists, and he made the All-American second team and the NCAA All-Tournament team.
 Thornton's 1,645 assists that season was a new school record.
 His 4,662 career set assists was also a school record.